-The answer to this question was recently considered in the Court of Appeal case of Andrew Williams v The Trustees of Swansea University Pension & another EWCA 1008.
+The answer to this question of what amounts to unfavourable treatment was recently considered in the Court of Appeal case of Andrew Williams v The Trustees of Swansea University Pension & another EWCA 1008.

 The claimant in this case suffered from a disability that caused him to change from working full time to part time and then take ill-health retirement at the age of 38.
 Under his employer’s pension scheme, he was entitled to take his pension early, without any penalty for doing so but with the added benefit of receiving an enhanced pension that took into account the period of time from his actual retirement date to what would have been his normal retirement date.

 Mr Williams brought a claim under section 15 of the Equality Act 2010, alleging that he had been treated unfavourably by his employer because of something arising as a consequence of his disability, as his pension was calculated on the basis of his working part-time rather than full-time hours.
 His argument was that, since he had worked the part-time hours because of his disability, the term in his pension scheme that provided that the calculation would be based on the final pensionable salary amounted to unfavourable treatment.

 A further argument was put forward that, had he suffered from a different disability that entitled him to ill-health retirement suddenly – for example a stroke or a heart attack – which would not have resulted in any part-time working, his final pensionable salary would have been on full-time hours and not, as it was in his case, part-time ones.

 The Employment Tribunal held that the way in which the pension scheme was applied to Mr Williams amounted to unfavourable treatment, as it was found that his disability had caused him to have a lower pension than he would have done had his disability not caused him to be working part-time hours.